-- 1. Remove the loco bogie by undoing the screw behind the rear of the bogie on the loco chassis, and place to one side. - 2.
-Remove the loco body by undoing the large screw behind the buffer beam.
-Gently pull the chassis out by gripping the cylinders not the wheels/valve gear. - 3.
-Undo, or loosen the wiring "knitting" at the rear of the chassis the reason will become clear! - 4.
-Support the chassis upside down in a suitable cradle undo and remove the loco/ tender coupling bar; place to one side safely. - 5.
-Undo and remove the crankpin screws, remove the return cranks and connecting rods and leave dangling.
-Recover the coupling rods and place to one side. - 6.
-Undo the 4 cross head screws in the keeper plate store these safely and gently tease the keeper plate upwards from the front end.
-Be careful, as at the rear, there are two wires coming down through the chassis to the pickups.
-By previously having loosened the bundle of wires above the chassis, this should allow the keeper plate to lift away enough to be able to lay it over behind the chassis out of the way.
-Try not to let the two parts of the keeper plate

-Separate.
-Ours appeared glued at one end, but it makes life easier to keep them together.
+1. Remove the loco pony truck by undoing the screw behind the rear of the pony truck on the loco chassis, and place to one side.

+2. Remove the loco body by undoing the screw down the deep hole under where the pony truck was.
+Also undo the engine to tender screw under the cab.
+Gently pull the chassis out by gripping the cylinders - not the wheels/valve gear.

+3. Support the chassis upside down in a suitable cradle.

+4. Undo and remove the crankpin screws, remove the return cranks and connecting rods and leave dangling.
+Recover the coupling rods and place to one side.

+Removing rods.

+5. Undo the remaining 3 cross head screws in the keeper plate - store these safely - and gently tease the keeper plate upwards and away from the chassis.
+There are no wires to worry about in this loco between keeper plate and chassis.

-- 7. The wheelsets should now lift out.....but do note how the various axle bushes sit in the chassis! - 8.
-Remove the wheels from the axles we need to recover and reuse the brass bushes from all 3 axles, as well as the gear wheel.
+6. The wheel sets should now lift out.....but do note how the various axle bushes sit in the chassis!

+7. Remove the wheels from the axles - we need to recover and reuse the brass bushes from all 3 axles, as well as the gear wheel.
 The bushes simply slide off, but the gear needs to be pushed off.
 Simply support the axle end on a solid surface, pushing straight down with your thumbs.
 The gear should slide off.
 Do not TWIST the gear, as it sits on a knurled part of the axle and you may damage the inside surface of the gear bore.

-9. The Gibson wheels can now be prepared - crankpins inserted and any balance weights made up and glued on.
+8. The Gibson wheels can now be prepared - see below- and crankpins inserted and any balance weights made up and glued on.
 We make these from 10 thou plasticard and use a compass cutter.
-The supplied axles were reduced to 21.75mm long.
+The supplied axles were reduced to 21.2mm in length.